 Why You Should Invest Now In DERMS

 The energy landscape is rapidly changing, and utilities face new challenges and disruptions from a variety of sources.
 From global decarbonization goals to increases in customer disintermediation that reflect greater consumer access to distributed energy resource (DER) technologies, the grid is changing.
-Fortunately, DER technologies pose an opportunity to utility providers to reimagine their renewable energy strategies and enhance the demand response initiatives needed to meet net-zero goals.
+Fortunately, DER technologies pose an opportunity to utility providers to reimagine their renewable energy strategies and enhance the demand flexibility initiatives needed to meet net-zero goals.
 Through the Internet of Things, DER technologies can be combined to meet many needs, from controlled conservation events to utilizing renewable energies to meet peak demands.
 Distributed energy resource management systems (DERMS) are designed to manage, control, and guide these disparate efforts.

 What Are Distributed Energy Resource Management Systems (DERMS)?